-NEW YORK – On June 12th, the New York Yankees held a 38-23 record and sat four games above the second place Boston Red Sox – but things certainly took a turn for the worse when they lost seven straight series, bringing their record to a mediocre 45-41.
-Several things went wrong for the Bronx Bombers during their rough stretch, but they certainly are not out of the playoff race.
-If the Yankees want any chance of playing in October Masahiro Tanaka, Dellin Betances and Gary Sanchez all need to perform to their full potential.
+NEW YORK – On June 12, the New York Yankees held a 38-23 record and sat four games above the second place Boston Red Sox, but things certainly took a turn for the worse when they lost seven straight series, dropping their record to a mediocre 45-41.
+Several things went wrong for the Bronx Bombers during their rough stretch, but they are certainly not out of the playoff race.
+Masahiro Tanaka, Dellin Betances and Gary Sanchez all need to perform to their full potential if the Yankees want any chance of playing in October.

 Tanaka needs a confidence boost